sghall/resonance/README.md

 # Getting Started

-Resonance exports just two components:
+Resonance exports two main components:
 - **NodeGroup** - Use `NodeGroup` if you have an **array of items** that enter, update and leave.
 - **Animate** - Use `Animate` if you have a **singe item** that enters, updates and leaves.